oliviaridgley/galvanize-delivers/README.md

 More specifically, the page should allow a user to do the following.

-1. Click links to both the landing and ordering pages that are left and right aligned respectively in a fixed navbar.
-1. Read the service's tagline and click a call-to-action that's _roughly_ centered over a hero image in the header.
-1. Read the service's marketing copy in a three-column main section.
-1. Read the service's name and tagline as well as click links to both pages in a two-column footer.
-1. Read the copyright information in the footer.
+x 1.
+Click links to both the landing and ordering pages that are left and right aligned respectively in a fixed navbar. x 1.
+Read the service's tagline and click a call-to-action that's _roughly_ centered over a hero image in the header. x 1.
+Read the service's marketing copy in a three-column main section. x 1.
+Read the service's name and tagline as well as click links to both pages in a two-column footer. x 1.
+Read the copyright information in the footer.

 Here's the marketing copy for the landing page.